radiantearth/stac-api-spec/ogcapi-features/README.md

 specified in GeoJSON.

 A typical OAFeat will have multiple collections.
 Simple search for items within a collection can be done with the resource endpoint `GET /collections/{collectionId}/items`.
-This endpoint should be exposed via a link in the individual collection's endpoint with `rel=items`, as shown in the [Example Landing Page diagram](../overview.md#example-landing-page).
+This endpoint must be exposed via a link in the individual collection's endpoint with `rel=items`, as shown in the [Example Landing Page diagram](../overview.md#example-landing-page).
 Note that this relation is `items`, which is distinct from the `item` relation defined in STAC for linking to a single Item.
 The part of the API implementing OAFeat will usually not use